After School Special 2019

 Join animators/artists Michael Altman, Nicholas Manfredi and Brett Taggart (all alumni from SVA's BFA Computer Art, Computer Animation and Visual Effects program) for a screening and inside look at Disney Animation's hit sequel about that lovable lug with a big heart.
 Preceded by the animated short Happy Birthday Ada created by several SVA alumni, including producer Susan Godfrey (BFA 2006 Animation).
 Click here to RSVP.

 8:00pm | Sword of Trust (2019)

-This new laugh-out-loud comedy starring Marc Maron and Michaela Watkins has become a festival favorite!
-Join director Lynn Shelton (MFA 1995 Photography and Related Media) and production designer John Lavin (MFA 1994 Fine Arts) as they discuss the fifth feature film they've made together.
+This new laugh-out-loud comedy directed by Lynn Shelton (MFA 1995 Photography and Related Media) and starring Marc Maron and Michaela Watkins has become a festival favorite!
+Join production designer John Lavin (MFA 1994 Fine Arts) as he discusses the fifth feature film he has made with Shelton.
 Preceded by the short film June, starring Tovah Feldshuh, by director Jennifer Kachler (BFA 2009 Film and Video).
 Click here to RSVP.

 11:59pm | Halloween (2018)